Elbowg/CLIMS-Asset-Management-System-224-/README-backend.md

 Configured in `SecurityConfig` with stateless JWT and RBAC.
 Roles include:
 `ADMIN`, `IT_STAFF`, `EMPLOYEE`, `MANAGER`, `TECHNICIAN`, `AUDITOR`, `FINANCE`, `VENDOR`.

+### RBAC policy (summary)

+- Admin (`ADMIN`): full access across the system.
+Can create, update, delete, assign, and dispose any asset.
+- IT staff (`IT_STAFF`): broad operational access (create/update/assign/dispose) across departments.
+- Manager (`MANAGER`): scoped to their own department for asset operations — they can create, update, assign, and dispose assets that belong to their department only.
+They cannot delete assets.
+- Finance (`FINANCE`): allowed to dispose assets (retire) but otherwise limited.
+- Employee/Technician/Auditor/Vendor: limited read or role-specific actions only (see controller method annotations for details).

+Authorization is enforced at both the controller layer (via `@PreAuthorize` annotations calling a centralized `AssetSecurity` bean) and at the service layer for defense-in-depth.

+### Swagger / Actuator exposure
+- In `dev` or `local` profiles the Swagger UI and `/v3/api-docs` are public for developer convenience.
+- In non-dev (e.g., production) profiles the OpenAPI endpoints and Swagger UI require `ADMIN` role.
+- Only `/actuator/health` and `/actuator/info` are public; other actuator endpoints require authentication.

+If you need different exposure rules for staging or internal networks, adjust `SecurityConfig` or use profile-specific configuration.

 ## CORS
 - Applied globally for `/api/**` with profile-aware defaults.
 - Allowed origins, methods, and headers are configured via `CORS_ALLOWED_*` envs (see above).